Singrauli district: Education

-Singrauli district is home to a unique ambidextrous school named Veena Vandini School in Budhela village, where students are taught to write simultaneously with both hands.
-The school was setup by a former Army soldier Shri V.P.
+Singrauli district is home Veena Vandini School, a unique ambidextrous school in Budhela where students are taught to write simultaneously with both hands.
+The school was created by a former Army soldier Shri V.P.
 Sharma in July 1999.
-Most famous and well known schools of Singrauli includes DPS Vindhyanagar, DePaul and SSM.

 Economy

 Singrauli is also known as Energy Capital of India.
 The Rihand Dam was built in 1961 across the Rihand River at Pipri in the neighbouring district of Sonbhadra, in Uttar Pradesh.
 Later, rich coal deposits spread over an area of 2200 km² across the states of Uttar Pradesh and Madhya Pradesh were discovered close to the artificial lake, Govind Ballabh Pant Sagar formed by the Rihand Dam.
 That led to the transformation and development of the area.

 Coal mining and power

 Northern Coalfields is the major business of the district.
 The headquarters of the company are at Singrauli.
 The company is a subsidiary of Coal India, which is the largest coal producing company in world.

 The Singrauli Coalfield can be divided into two basins, viz.
 Moher sub-basin (312 km2.) and Singrauli Main basin (1890 km2.).
 The major part of the Moher sub-basin lies in the Sidhi district of Madhya Pradesh and a small part lies in the Sonebhadra district of Uttar Pradesh.
 Singrauli main basin lies in the western part of the coalfield and is largely unexplored.
 The present coal mining activities and future blocks are concentrated in Moher sub-basin.
 Lignite is the form of coal excavated from these coal mines.
 These coal mines are a hub for the Heavy Earth Moving Machines (HEMM).